cinchapi/concourse/README.md

 # Concourse

-[ConcourseDB](http://concoursedb.com) is a self-tuning database that automatically adapts to your application at every stage: when you're just getting started, adding new features and scaling out.
-Concourse offers features like automatic indexing, version control and ACID transactions to provide a more intuitive data platform that manages itself and reduces operational costs.
+[ConcourseDB](http://concoursedb.com) s a self-tuning database that automatically adapts to your code at every stage.
+Whether you’re just getting started, adding new features or scaling out, Concourse provides tools likes automatic indexing, version control and ACID transactions within a data platform that manages itself and reduces operational costs.

 This is version 0.5.0 of Concourse.